Countly/countly-sdk-android/Documentation.md

 To ensure correct SDK behaviour, please use `Config.enableTestMode()` when you app is in development and testing.
 In test mode Countly SDK raises `RuntimeException`s whenever is in inconsistent state.
-Once you remove `Config.enableTestMode()` call from your initialization sequence, SDK stops raising any `Exception`s and switches to logging errors instead.
-Without `Config.enableTestMode()` during development you may encounter some important issues with data consistency.
+Once you remove `Config.enableTestMode()` call from your initialization sequence, SDK stops raising any `Exception`s and switches to logging errors instead (if logging wasn't specifically turned off).
+Without having test mode on during development you may encounter some important issues with data consistency in production.

 ## Device ID
 Android SDK supports following strategies of device ID generation: